 He is a very special breed of Niagara Escarpment Grape Hound (a.k.a.
 Heinz 57).
 Tucker is also a very friendly and sweet ‘new Canadian’, meaning that he is a rescue dog from the United States- and he hopes that if you are looking for a dog you will Adopt!
 Don’t Shop!
 His day job includes regular breaks for snoozing and as well as being on mousing duty at all times.

 The Administrator : Jane Shook

 Jane is Featherstone’s administrative ninja.
-She looks after shipping & receiving, manages the office, ensures the bills are paid, and much more.
+For more than 10 years, Jane has looked after shipping & receiving, managing the office, ensuring the bills are paid, and much more.
 Much, much more.